jeremysb1/jeremysb1/README.md

 ### Hi there 👋

-I'm currently focused on JavaScript and React.
-I also have experience with Python.
+I have experience with JavaScript, React, and Python.

 A few things about me: